alexattt/FullStack-part3/README.md

 University of Helsinki FullStackOpen part3

 Phonebook app back-end, using NodeJS, express, nodemon, morgan </br>
-Then frontend is added too (build)
+Then frontend was added too (build)